 |BOAT TYPE:||Oar raft, Paddle raft*, Inflatable kayak, Stand-up paddleboard, Dory*, Snout|

-*11 or more passengers usually required on trip
+*requires 11 or more trip guests

 We pride ourselves in running a relaxed and flexible schedule.
 Every trip is different depending upon the group, other trips on the water and sometimes the weather.
 The following is a sample of what your trip might be like: